alpaka-group/llama/docs/pages/mappings.rst

     llama::mapping::AoSoA<ArrayExtents, RecordDim, 8> mapping{extents}; // inner array has 8 values
     llama::mapping::AoSoA<ArrayExtents, RecordDim, 8,
-        llama::mapping::LinearizeArrayDimsFortran> mapping{extents}; // inner array has 8 values, column major
+        llama::mapping::LinearizeArrayIndexLeft> mapping{extents}; // inner array has 8 values, column major

-By default, the array dimensions spanned by :cpp:`ArrayExtents` are linearized using :cpp:`llama::mapping::LinearizeArrayDimsCpp`.
+By default, the array dimensions spanned by :cpp:`ArrayExtents` are linearized using :cpp:`llama::mapping::LinearizeArrayIndexRight`.

 LLAMA also provides a helper :cpp:`llama::mapping::maxLanes` which can be used to determine the maximum vector lanes which can be used for a given record dimension and vector register size.
 In this example, the inner array a size of N so even the largest type in the record dimension can fit N times into a vector register of 256bits size (e.g. AVX2).